samjschapiro/cs225_project/results.md

 ## Tests
 To ensure our BFS was working as intended, we wrote the following test cases:
 * Test that the distance between every airport and itself was 0.
-* Randomly choose a pair of airports with **1 stop** between them and ensure that BFS returns that they are connected.
+* Randomly choose a pair of airports with **1 stop** between them and ensure that BFS returns that they are connected by the one stop.
-* Randomly choose a pair of airports with **2 stops** between them and ensure that BFS returns that they are connected.
+* Randomly choose a pair of airports with **2 stops** between them and ensure that BFS returns that they are connected by the two stops.

 # Floyd-Warshall